Egregius/centralized_fail2ban/README.md

 ![pfSense-url-alias.png](https://egregius.be/files/github/pfSense-url-alias.png)
 And create a firewall rule for it:
 ![pfSense-url-alias.png](https://egregius.be/files/github/pfSense-firewall-rule.png)
-url aliases are only updated twice a day by default.
+url aliases are only updated daily by default.
 Therefore add a cron job to update it more frequently.
 I didn't notice any downside of having it running every minute yet.
 ![pfSense-url-alias.png](https://egregius.be/files/github/pfSense-cron.png)

 ### 3CX Voip